 Carbon neutrality means having a balance between emitting carbon and absorbing carbon from the atmosphere in carbon sinks.
-Removing carbon oxide from the atmosphere and then storing it is known as carbon sequestration.
+Removing carbon dioxide from the atmosphere and then storing it is known as carbon sequestration.
 (European Parliament, 2023).

 Ad Net Zero refrains from endorsing 'Carbon Neutral' status at the corporate level due to its lack of alignment with a temperature cap or carbon budget and shortcomings in emissions coverage, reductions, and forward-looking ambition.
+However, there are increasing standards for carbon neutrality, notably ISO 14068 and offsetting emissions with quality projects is still an important part of an overall carbon reduction strategy, and many companies find taking on increased costs to offset is an accelerant in their journey.